-The basis for our opinion
+Basis for our opinion

 We conducted our audit in accordance with Dutch law, including the Dutch Standards on Auditing.
-We have further described our responsibilities under those standards in the section 'Our responsibilities for the audit of the financial statements' of our report.
+Our responsibilities under those standards are further described in the 'Our responsibilities for the audit of the financial statements' section of our report.